-Report the underlying cause of death which is defined as "the disease or injury that initiated the chain of events that led directly or inevitably to death."
+Report the underlying cause of death... the underlying cause of death is "the disease or injury that initiated the chain of events that led directly or inevitably to death."

-Ref: CIBMTR Forms Instruction Manual: 2900, Question 4
+Ref: CIBMTR Forms Manual: 2450 Post-TED, Question 3

 Examples:

 - If an infection leads to heart failure, the infection should be reported as the primary cause of death. - If the patient dies of acute renal failure which was associated with progressive myeloma, then the myeloma should be reported as the primary cause of death.